Home > Mac Data Recovery Tips

 Written by

-Summary: This post will show you eight feasible solutions to fix the SD card not mounting on Mac issue.
-Besides, you can also learn how to use iBoysoft Data Recovery for Mac to recover files from the unmounted SD card.
+Summary: This post explores 8 feasible workarounds to fix the SD card not mounting on Mac.
+Furthermore, you can learn how to fetch immeasurable files from an inaccessible or unmounted SD card using iBoysoft Data Recovery Software on Mac.

 SD card not mounting on Mac

-However, you may find the SD card not mounting on Mac or not seen in Disk Utility.
-Here is a real example from a forum:
+Here is an example of an SD card not mounting on Mac or not seen in Disk Utility which be filed on a forum:

 Hello everyone!
 I'm having some issues mounting an SD card on my 2016 MacBook Pro via a USB-C SD Card reader.
 The problem is that the card does not mount at all, not in Finder nor on the Desktop.
 I can't mount the SD card in Disk Utility either.
 So I'm reaching out to see if any of you might have an idea of how to fix this.